18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Rajasthan takes you back to the time of Kings and Royalty.
 Jaipur, the Pink City, is no different with its historic forts, palaces, and of course, mouthwatering dishes.

-Only in Jaipur is where you get to taste authentic local dishes like dal baati churma, laal maas, gatte, and more.
+Only in Jaipur is where you can taste authentic local dishes like dal baati churma, laal maas, gatte, and more.

 Jaipur’s specialty dessert known as ghewar, is one of the favorite foods and one not to miss while there.